andrewsagio/tote/doc/bom.rst

 ========
    * Printed Circuit Board, the board design file is in the repository,
    * Arduino Pro Mini, 3.3V/8Mhz version,
-   * 12 SG90 micro Servos, with screws and plastic horns,
+   * 12 SG90 Micro Servos, with screws and plastic horns,
    * 2.54mm pin headers, with at least 38 pins total,
    * 3.7V 1S LiPo Battery (I used a 300mAh battery),